1 recipe of chocolate ganache

 ½ teaspoon sea salt

-1 recipe Graham Cracker Crust, use the zest of the one lime in this recipe
+1 recipe of graham cracker crust (use the zest of the one lime in this recipe)

 2. Blend the coconut until it is very smooth.
 This took me about 8 minutes with my high speed blender.
 You don’t want the coconut swimming in liquid, but there should be ‘milk’ in the stuff after it’s soaked.

-6. Make the filling Blend the coconut/cream cheese mixture yet again, adding the agave, vanilla, sea salt, lime pulp, and the the zest from the first lime, tasting to adjust sweetener, if desired.
+6. Make the filling by blending the coconut/cream cheese mixture yet again and adding the agave, vanilla, sea salt, lime pulp, and the the zest from the first lime.
+Taste and adjust sweetener, if desired.

-Slowly add the coconut oil, in a thin stream – you should notice the mixture thickens somewhat and becomes lighter.
+7. Slowly add the coconut oil in a thin stream.
+You should notice the mixture thickens somewhat and becomes lighter.

 Poemomm's ThoughtsBy poemomm

-About five years ago, hubby and I tasted the most bizarre (and fantastic) cheesecake I’d ever had – and I’ve had a lot—a key-lime-oreo cheesecake.
+About five years ago, my hubby and I tasted the most bizarre (and fantastic) cheesecake I’d ever had, and I’ve had a lot, a key-lime-oreo cheesecake.

 This cheesecake takes its inspiration from that long-ago, fantastic dessert.
-A creamy key-lime filling is enhanced by chocolate ganache and foiled by a near-perfect ‘graham cracker crust’—my non-raw hubby loved the dessert and didn’t question whether it was ‘real’ or cooked or… in fact he ate his portion and part of mine.
+A creamy key-lime filling is enhanced by chocolate ganache and foiled by a near-perfect ‘graham cracker crust’—my non-raw hubby loved the dessert and didn’t question whether it was ‘real’ or cooked.
+In fact, he ate his portion and part of mine.
 High praise from a cooked foodie.

 There are several secrets to making an authentic cheesecake.
-Cultured Real Cream Cheese makes the flavour more authentic than any raw cheesecake I’ve had before, and reconstituted, dehydrated coconut (also cultured) adds the textural dimension that keeps the cheesecake from being TOO smooth.
+Cultured real cream cheese makes the flavor more authentic than any raw cheesecake I’ve had before.
+Reconstituted, dehydrated coconut (also cultured) adds the textural dimension that keeps the cheesecake from being too smooth.

 You’ll need to think about this dessert several days in advance, since you need at least 48 hours for the total culturing of the filling.

-A few additional notes: I was raised in FL where the concept of a green key-lime was villified violently.
-Real Key lime anything is NOT green.
-But if you’re desperate, add one or two tsp of green powder (like Green Magma)... tread VERY carefully here, or you’ll ruin the taste.
-IMO, you should leave it well enough alone.
+A few additional notes: I was raised in Florida where the concept of a green key-lime was vilified violently.
+Real key lime anything is not green.
+But if you’re desperate, add 1 or 2 teaspoons of green powder (like green magma).
+Tread very carefully here, or you’ll ruin the taste.
+In my opinion, you should leave it well enough alone.
 Floridians will approve highly.

 Print This Recipe (PDF)